Introduction to Automated Trading

 (iii) Crossing Transactions

-A financial market participant seeks a counterparty to be the other side of the trade, without exposing the existence of the order to the general population of market participants.
+A market participant seeks a counterparty to take the other side of a trade without exposing the order to the broader market.

 (iv) Electronic Liquidity Provision

-Willing to buy or sell any asset upon counterparty request, electronic liquidity providers differ from traditional market makers in that they often do not openly identify the set of assets in which they will trade.
+Electronic liquidity providers are willing to buy or sell assets upon request but often differ from traditional market makers by not openly identifying the assets they trade.

 (v) Predatory Trading

-Typically placing thousands of simultaneous orders into a market while expecting to execute only a tiny fraction of all orders.
-This “place and cancel” process has two purposes.
-The first is an information gathering process.
-By observing which orders execute, the predatory trader expects to gain knowledge of the trading intentions of larger market participants such as institutional asset managers.
-Such asymmetric information can then be used to advantage in the placement of subsequent trades.
-A second and even more ambitious form of predatory trading is to place orders so as to artificially create abnormal trading volume or price trends in particular security so as to purposefully mislead other traders and thereby gain an advantage.
+This involves placing thousands of simultaneous orders while expecting to execute only a small fraction.
+The “place and cancel” process serves two main purposes: first, to gather information by observing which orders execute, gaining insight into the trading intentions of large participants such as institutional asset managers; second, to artificially create abnormal trading volume or price trends in a security to mislead other traders and gain an advantage.

 Advantages & Disadvantages of Automated Trading